Soil health plays key role in long-term agricultural profitability

 A number of approaches could be deployed, such as the integration of key soil health metrics in new farm management and decision support systems, and the use of cover crops, crop rotation, and soil amendment products to improve soil biodiversity and structure.
 Better farm management will also play a key role in the reduction of soil compaction.

-In order to facilitate discussions of these approaches and share best practice, KTN, in partnership with the Plant Production and Protection (P3) Centre, University of Sheffield, are organising a workshop on “Managing and Improving Soil Health” on 14th March 2017 in Sheffield.
+In order to facilitate discussions of these approaches and share best practice, KTN, in partnership with the Plant Production and Protection (P3) Centre, University of Sheffield, held a workshop on “Managing and Improving Soil Health” on 14th March 2017 in Sheffield.

-The event will bring together academic organisations, businesses and farmers to share academic knowledge on soil biology and key soil health metrics which have been validated in the field; gain insights from agri-businesses using novel techniques and practices; and discuss opportunities for new products and services.
+The event brought together academic organisations, businesses and farmers to share academic knowledge on soil biology and key soil health metrics which have been validated in the field; gain insights from agri-businesses using novel techniques and practices; and discuss opportunities for new products and services.

 By Dr Liliya Serazetdinova, Knowledge Transfer Manager, Agri-Food